 Do you know you can apply CSS on a specific page or a post in WordPress?
 Yes, due to the CSS-friendly nature of WordPress, this is possible.
 And in this guide, we will show you the various ways you can add CSS to a specific page or a post.

-All WordPress themes usually apply different styles to each type of content.
-Posts, pages, taxonomies, profiles, and any other piece of content have different stylesheets in each.
-The same goes for plugins and all the other aspects of WordPress, too.
+All WordPress themes typically apply different styles to different types of content.
+Posts, pages, taxonomies, profiles, and other content types use different stylesheets.
+The same applies to plugins and other aspects of WordPress.

 However, due to the flexibility of WordPress, you can also use different stylesheets for a specific page and post types.
 But let’s look at why you might need to add CSS to them before we go through the process.